Logo

 How do I even know what’s really causing my child to be stuck?

-• Anxiety shuts down initiation and decision-making.
+• Anxiety shuts down decision-making and initiation

-• Depression kills motivation and hope.
+• Depression drains energy and hope

-• Executive dysfunction disrupts follow-through and organization.
+• Executive dysfunction disrupts follow-through

 Am I helping or accidentally enabling the stuckness?

-To support without enabling:
+How to support without enabling:

-• Set clear expectations and boundaries.
+• Set clear expectations and boundaries

-• Don’t accommodate anxiety or OCD-driven avoidance.
+• Avoid accommodating anxiety or OCD-driven avoidance

-• Model calm and hold firm without anger.
+• Model calm and hold firm without anger

-🗣️ “You can share your anger or you can share your calm—it’s up to you.
+🗣️ “You can share your anger or you can share your calm, it’s up to you.
 But only calm moves a stuck brain forward.” — Dr. Roseann

 What practical strategies actually help a stuck young adult move forward?

 When your child is dysregulated, it’s easy to feel helpless.
-The Regulation Rescue Kit gives you the scripts and strategies you need to stay grounded and in control.
+The Regulation Rescue Kit gives you scripts and strategies to stay grounded.
 Become a Dysregulation Insider VIP at www.drroseann.com/newsletter and get your free kit today.

 Takeaway & What’s Next